National Association of Professional Base Ball Players: Major league status question

 Whether to cover the NA as a major league is a recurring matter of difference in historical work on American baseball among historians, encyclopedists, database builders, and others.
-Major League Baseball and the National Baseball Hall of Fame do not recognize it as a major league, but the NA comprised most of the professional clubs and the highest caliber of play then in existence.
+Major League Baseball does not recognize it as a major league, but the NA comprised most of the professional clubs and the highest caliber of play then in existence.
 Its players, managers, and umpires are included among the "major leaguers" who define the scope within baseball references such as Retrosheet.